-For a sustained task with long-run mean useful power $\overline{P}_{\mathrm{goal}}>0$, we consider recurrent dynamics that satisfy this requirement.

-\begin{proposition}[Minimal irreversible information among admissible metriplectic dynamics for fixed useful work] Among all admissible metriplectic dynamics achieving a prescribed long-run mean rate of goal-directed work $\overline{\dot{W}}_{\mathrm{goal}}>0$, the long-run irreversible information rate is minimised when dissipative computation is confined to task-critical interventions and reversible dynamics are used to preserve and reuse internal structure. \end{proposition}
+\begin{proposition}[Minimal irreversible information among robust metriplectic dynamics] Among all structurally stable metriplectic dynamics achieving a prescribed long-run mean rate of goal-directed work $\dot{W}_{goal} > 0$, the long-run irreversible information rate is minimised when dissipative computation is strictly confined to (i) maintaining the low-dimensional task manifolds (transverse amplitude contraction) and (ii) executing task-critical CCE collapses.
+Reversible phase dynamics ($J \nabla H$) are used to preserve and propagate internal structure along the manifolds. \end{proposition}

-\begin{proof}[Proof sketch] Time-averaging the power decomposition shows that entropy production depends only on the dissipative contribution $R\nabla\Xi$.
-Minimising the long-run entropy-production rate subject to a fixed useful-work constraint therefore favours dynamics in which irreversible contributions are reduced wherever possible and reversible propagation of internal structure carries the bulk of the computation.
-Any increase in dissipative flow beyond that required for control or intervention strictly increases the irreversible-information rate. \end{proof}
+\begin{proof} Time-averaging the power decomposition shows that generalised dissipation depends strictly on the irreversible contribution $\mathcal{R} \nabla \Xi$.
+For structurally stable memory transport in noisy environments, $\mathcal{R} \nabla \Xi$ must be non-zero to contract transverse noise.
+Minimising the long-run dissipation rate subject to robustness and useful-work constraints therefore favours geometric flows (limit cycles) that orthogonally decouple the stabilising dissipative flow from the information-carrying reversible flow.
+Any increase in longitudinal dissipative flow beyond the minimum required for discrete action selection strictly inflates $\dot{I}_{\mathrm{irr}}$ and lowers intelligence. \end{proof}

-Thus, the metriplectic decomposition partitions computation into reversible (structure-preserving) and irreversible (intervention) components.
-For a fixed rate of goal-directed work,